- Contractors:Manuel Ocaña, Valeriano Sandia

-From the architect.
+Text description provided by the architects.
 TSM3 Unstable Housecombines the restoration of the ground floor of a 59,80 sqm terraced property in the centre of Madrid, and the construction of 2,5 new floors on top, with 154 sqm.
 The design dematerializes the original construction into a flexible home-cum-office that can change anytime.
 All the elements that define the living space are in a state of flux.
 The architecture does not seek to define and limit through fixed elements such as structures, walls or gaps, but rather through a series of devices producing actions or situations.

 Unstable façade.
 The facade starts out as a reproduction of traditional 19th-century architecture to which the building must legally conform following municipal regulations for the historic centre.
 And yet, due to its light construction and contemporary manufacture, it can be modified by transforming the relationship between exterior and interior, privacy, and views.
 This provides, under the heat and light from the sun, an interface between the versatile interior, allowing us to modify the experience, adapting it, in a typically 21st century attitude.